 Cancellation: 100% Deposit is refunded 30+ days prior to tour.
 No refunds under 30 days.

 Checks payable to: Buffalo Bill Cultural Center, 3083 US 83, Oakley, KS 67748.
 Please put your tour date on your check.
-Credit card payments can be accommodated.
+Credit card payments can be accommodated with a service fee.

 Lek Viewing Information: Sites do not have public restrooms, safety or communications facilities available.
 Dress in layers to ensure your comfort as the viewing trailers and blinds (areas) are not heated.
 Wear heavy shoes or boots and dark colors.
 Gloves and hats are recommended.
 Tour times are based on the sunrise time for that day.
 Groups will be in their areas approximately 1 hour before sunrise and for 1 1/2 to 2 hours after.
 Once in your area, turn cell phones on vibrate and do not bring anything with noises that will distract the birds.
 Photographic cameras and equipment is allowed.